AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/project_database/network.rst

 standard `Shapely <https://shapely.readthedocs.io/>`_, and we urge you to study its comprehensive API before attempting to edit a feature's geometry in memory.

-As AequilibraE is based on Spatialite, the user is also welcome to use its powerful tools to manipulate your model's geometries, although that is not recommended, as the "training wheels are off".
+As we mentioned in other sections of the documentation, the user is also welcome to use its powerful tools to manipulate your model's geometries, although that is not recommended, as the "training wheels are off".

-The objectives of developing a network format for AequilibraE are to provide the users a seamless integration between network data and transportation modeling algorithms and to allow users to easily edit such networks in any GIS platform they'd like, while ensuring consistency between network components, namely links and nodes.

-As mentioned in other sections of this documentation, the AequilibraE network file is composed by a links and a nodes layer that are kept consistent with each other through the use of database triggers, and the network can therefore be edited in any GIS platform or programmatically in any fashion, as these triggers will ensure that the two layers are kept compatible with each other by either making other changes to the layers or preventing the changes.
+Data consistency
+^^^^^^^^^^^^^^^^

+Data consistency is not achieved as a monolithic piece, but rather through the *treatment* of specific changes to each aspect of all the objects being considered (i.e. nodes and links) and the expected consequence to other tables/elements.
+To this effect, AequilibraE has triggers covering a comprehensive set of possible operations for links and nodes, covering both spatial and tabular aspects of the data.

 Although the behaviour of these trigger is expected to be mostly intuitive to anybody used to editing transportation networks within commercial modeling